-To view the MAC Address forwarding table, from the Monitoring menu, click the MAC Address link:
+To view the MAC Address forwarding table, click, Monitoring > MAC Address:

-Figure 8-15.
+Figure 8-16.
 MAC Address Table window

 The following fields can be viewed or set:

 Parameter Description VLAN ID Enter a VLAN ID for the forwarding table to be browsed by.
 MAC Address Enter a MAC address for the forwarding table to be browsed by.
 Find Allows the user to move to a sector of the database corresponding to a user defined port, VLAN, or MAC address.
 VID The VLAN ID of the VLAN the port is a member of.
 MAC Address The MAC address entered into the address table.
 Port The port that the MAC address above corresponds to.
 Learned How the Switch discovered the MAC address.
 The possible entries are Dynamic, Self, and Static.
 Next Click this button to view the next page of the address table.
 View All Entry Clicking this button will allow the user to view all entries of the address table.
 Delete All Entry Clicking this button will allow the user to delete all entries of the address table.